madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 A hyperplane is a n-1 dimensional Euclidean space that can divide any n dimensional Eucildean space into 2 disconnected parts.
 A hyperplane can be a point - 0 dimensional, a line - 1 Dimensional, a plane - 2 Dimensional and so on.

 Let's break it down a bit.
 First, let's take a line.
-Now a single point could break that line into two disconnected parts - in this case the said point is the *seperating hyperplace*.
+Now a single point could break that line into two disconnected parts - in this case the said point is the *seperating hyperplane*.
 When we take a 2D plane, we can have a line as a seperating hyperplane.
-Similarly, if we take a 3 dimensional euclidean space, we will need a plane to seperate the 3D space into two disconnected parts.
+If we take a 3 dimensional euclidean space, we will need a plane to seperate the 3D space into two disconnected parts.
 Similarly, if we want to split a space with 512 dimensions into two disconnect parts, we will need a 511 Dimensional Euclidean space to do so.

 In call the cases, in order to seperate an n dimensional Euclidean space, we used a n-1 dimensional Euclidean space.
 This n-1 Dimensional space is your hyperplane.

 # How does the SVM work?

-First some math:

 d<sup>+</sup> : Shortest distance between the decision boundary and the positive support vector